galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 If that's the case then there is a natural direction implied from the root to the tips, going forward in time.
 Such trees and phylogenies are called *rooted*; if there is no such root then they are called *unrooted*.

 In a rooted phylogeny, all the leaves that are descendant from any given node form a *monophyletic clade*.
-Monophyletic means "one tribe origin"

-Phylogeny estimation can be thought of as inferring
+(Monophyletic means "one tribe origin" from the Greek.)

-* Clade, Monophyly
+Phylogeny estimation can be thought of as inferring a collection of compatible hypotheses about monophyly -- that is, statements that groups of taxa descendant from a common ancestor are each others' closest relatives in the tree.

 ## Building a Tree